 Costs for vocational plans may include books, tuition, fees, supplies, equipment, child or dependent care, training fees for on-the-job training, the cost of furnishing tools and other equipment necessary for self-employment or reemployment, and other necessary expenses.
 The maximum retraining cost is adjusted July 1 each year and the new amount is available for plans approved on or after July 1.

 The duration of the vocational plan shall not exceed two years from the date the plan is implemented.

 L&I demands a certain level of cooperation with vocational plans.
 See Your Rights and Responsibilities during Plan Implementation.

 Yes, the worker shall receive time loss compensation under RCW 51.32.090 and the cost of transportation while he/she is actively and successfully participating in LNI job retraining.

 Vocational plan development services are completed within ninety days of commencing.
 Once the plan is approved, you will have two options.
 Within fifteen (15) days of approval of the plan you must choose your option.
 Choosing which option is right for you is really important, you need to fully understand how your selection will effect your benefits.

 The worker participates in the vocational plan developed by the vocational counselor.
 The maximum retraining benefit is two years.
+The usual retraining benefit is shorter.
 Temporary total disability compensation (time loss) continues for the duration of the approved plan.